How to find a business mentor

 Let’s start by clearing up a couple of common fallacies about mentoring.

 Obviously, mentors must shoulder a great deal of responsibility.
 It’s on us to get to provide a structured method for growth, get to know you and your business, and communicate in ways that are effective and inspiring.

 However, if you’re not ready and willing to put in a substantial amount of effort, you’re not going to reap the benefits of any business mentoring program.
 It’s something you work on, not something that happens to you.

 It’s a mentor’s job to tell you what to do

 Again, obviously, there will be times when a mentor is going to give you advice and tell you how he would play the hand that you’ve been dealt.
-But more than that, it’s a formal mentor’s job to listen to you and help provide you with the right tools and advice to achieve your own business success.
+But more than that, it’s a formal mentor’s job to listen to you, help provide you with the right tools, provide expert advice, and tips to increase productivity to achieve your own business success.
 You’re still in control of your business, personal life, and decision-making process.

 Everyone will benefit from having a business mentor

 It’s probably a strange thing to hear from a business coach, but the truth of the matter is, not every mentor relationship is effective.
 While I do believe that every business owners has something to gain from finding an appropriate business mentor, coach, or advisor – everyone has different needs, personalities, and learning styles.